vsilaev/tascalate-async-await/README-NG.md

 ```
 In the example above the code to print result to the console will run on the thread provided by `myExecutor`.

-However, for Tascalate Async / Await there is no way to specify explicitly where the code will be resumed once the corresponding `await(future)` operation is complete.
-Instead of the passing `Executor` explicitly, the library uses more declarative pluggable mechanism to  specify asynchronous executor to run with.
+However, for Tascalate Async / Await there is no way to specify where the code will be resumed once the corresponding `await(future)` operation is complete.
+Instead of the passing `Executor` explicitly, the library uses fully declarative pluggable mechanism to  specify asynchronous executor to run with.

 First we must introduce the `Scheduler` interface:
 ```java